 The two open-access databases thus create new instruments for multi-disciplinary studies of the history of the transmission of Greek scientific and philosophical literature in Late Antiquity and the Middle Ages.
 All these texts in all the formats available on this website are provided under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) license.

-The project is housed at the Department of Byzantine Studies of the Austrian Academy of Sciences and is undertaken in cooperation with the University of Bochum.
+The project is funded by a Starting Grant of the European Research Council (Grant Agreement No. 679083, Principal Investigator: Grigory Kessel, Project acronym: HUNAYNNET).
+It is hosted by the Austrian Academy of Sciences and is undertaken in cooperation with the Ruhr University of Bochum.

 Click on the links below to read the texts in parallel using our Reading Interface®.

 Use the input field below for simple search.
 You can search for wordforms, i.e. words as they appear in the texts, with any affixes or special characters